bioinfo-pf-curie/smartseq3/docs/output.md

 ## Cell viability

-From correctly aligned and assigned reads, UMIs and genes counts are analyized.
+From correctly aligned and assigned reads, UMIs and genes counts are analyzed.

 ### Ratio UMIs/transcrits per cell